goodrules/gemini-geospatial-streamlit/README.md

 ## Example Queries

+### Geospatial
 - "Show me the 10 largest cities in the United States"
 - "Highlight Georgia on the map"
 - "Draw a line connecting New York and Los Angeles"
 - "Create a polygon around the Great Lakes region"
 - "Show me the distance between Chicago and Miami"
 - "Highlight the continent of Asia"

+### Weather Data (Pennsylvania Only)
+- "Show me the temperature forecast for Pennsylvania"
+- "What's the precipitation forecast for PA?"
+- "Show the wind speed data for Pittsburgh area"
+- "Display weather data for Philadelphia"

 ## How It Works